abdulwab/FinanceAI/FinanceAI/MVP_Plan.md

 ## 8. Key Assumptions

 *   Availability of clear API documentation and test environments for target accounting systems.
-*   A mechanism for providing PO data (e.g., CSV upload) will be defined for MVP matching.
+*   The implemented simple PO data management mechanism meets MVP needs.
 *   Approval logic requirements are relatively simple for the MVP.
+*   Basic error flagging is sufficient for initial MVP operational needs.